SerenityOS/yaksplained/README.md

 There's a yak, that leads to another yak, that leads to another yak, ... and so on.

-Created by Mustafa.
+Created by Mustafa on September 13th, 2021.
 Reason: A discussion about blockchain and microkernels (don't ask).

 ### Yakfire: \*smiles\* This is fine!